Azure-Samples/azure-batch-samples/Python/Batch/README.md

     /bin/bash -c "command1 &; command2 &; command3 &; wait"

-This would prevent the exit of the parent shell process and ensure that all children processes exit before the parent exits.
-Without the wait command, the Azure Batch service will not be able to properly track when the compute node has completed execution of the backgrounded tasks.
+This would ensure that all children processes exit before the parent exits.
+Without the `wait` command, the Azure Batch service will not be able to properly track when the compute node has completed execution of the backgrounded tasks.

-* _Set preferred locale_
+* _Set preferred locale and encoding_

-Task invocations, and subsequently their programs, will execute under the `POSIX` locale.
-If your programs require a specific locale and encoding, for instance to encode Unicode characters, then you will need to set the locale within your shell invocation.
+Linux shell scripts or program invocations via Azure Batch tasks will execute under the `POSIX` locale.
+If your programs require a specific locale and encoding, e.g., to encode Unicode characters, then you will need to set the locale via an environment variable.
 For example,

+    # set environment variables on job: applies to all tasks in job
+    job = batchserviceclient.models.CloudJob(
+        common_environment_settings=[
+            batchserviceclient.models.EnvironmentSettings('LC_ALL', 'en_US.UTF-8')
+        ],
+        # ... more args
+    )

+would set the `LC_ALL` environment variable to English US locale and UTF-8 encoding for all tasks add to the job.
+Alternatively you can set the task or job environment variable for the individual task itself:

+    # set environment variables on single task
+    task = batchserviceclient.models.CloudTask(
+        environment_settings=[
+            batchserviceclient.models.EnvironmentSettings('LC_ALL', 'en_US.UTF-8')
+        ],
+        # ... more args
+    )

+There are similar environment settings arguments for start task, job preparation task, and job release task.
+Although we recommend using the built-in environment variable control provided by the Azure Batch API, you can, as always, directly set shell environment variables in the shell invocation for your task command(s):

     /bin/bash -c "export LC_ALL=en_US.UTF-8; command1"

-would set the `LC_ALL` environment variable to English US locale and UTF-8 encoding.
-Alternatively you can set the task or job environment variable `LC_ALL` to your preferred encoding for the environment variable to automatically be applied to the task or all tasks under the job, respectively.
-Note that not all locales may be present and installed on the compute node and may require a start task or job prep step for installation of the desired locale.
+A final note: not all locales may be present and installed on the compute node and may require a start task or job preparation task for installation of the desired locale.

 * _stdout.txt and stderr.txt encoding_

 On Linux compute nodes, these files are encoded with UTF-8.
 If your program generates Unicode characters, ensure that the file is interpreted with UTF-8 encoding.
-Please see above related note regarding locale.
+Please see above related note regarding locale and encoding.

 * _Do not perform release upgrades on compute nodes_